szaumoor/ZSTweaks/ZSTweaks/README.md

 To promote specialization, this also restricts the circlet to Wild Mages.

-**Component 1650:** Make mage robes without cloak (like Robe of Vecna) take on the appearance of a robe with cloak

-Purely cosmetic tweak.
-I've never liked the look of robes without cloaks or without hoods.

 **Component 1651:** Make Studded Leather of Thorns add some piercing damage too